Matheus920/shopee-business-case/README.md

 ATTENTION: In this script, validation was implemented.
 So, if you pass an incorrect argument for any of the options, a validation error will show in your terminal, so please be aware.

+All the data stored in the application is under the data folder.
+So, if you will to reset your current enviroment, just delete the rank.csv and sales.json files and all the stored data will be gone.

 # Dependencies

 This code was written in Python3.7 and all third-party modules used are contained in the